 There are several scenarios in which an office will credit a patient account.
-Usually negative Adjustments will account for the credit whether or not a refund occurs.
+Usually negative Adjustment will account for the credit whether or not a refund occurs.
 Once an adjustment is put on an account, if there is a resulting negative balance, you can choose to either leave the account with a credit or refund actual payment by cash, check or credit card.

 A credit to the account means you remove a portion of the patient's balance by adding a negative adjustment.
 Credits occur for the following scenarios: